 This expansive village also includes the PGA Tour Academy, two championship golf courses, high-end accommodations, and Caddy Shack, a popular golf-themed restaurant owned by actor Bill Murray and his brothers.
 Murray, an avid golfer, starred in the 1980 golf comedy Caddyshack.

 Just north of the World Golf Village in Ponte Vedra is the famed TPC Sawgrass Stadium Course, which hosts THE PLAYERS Championship each March.
 Celebrating its 40th anniversary in 2020, TPC Sawgrass features its renowned 17th hole – a picturesque island green.
 This par 3, 137-yard beauty garners all the attention and drama, and for good reason.

 If you don’t golf at TPC, take the time to tour the 77,000 square-foot TPC Clubhouse.
 The free tours are conducted by 50 volunteer storytellers who share the colorful history and rituals surrounding this magnificent facility.

 To learn more about this stretch of the Florida coast, check out Florida’s Historic Coast’s website.
-You can also find more great campgrounds and RV parks in the area with a quick search on Campground Reviews.
-Make trip planning easy and find more points of interest along your route with RV Trip Wizard and the RV LIFE App With GPS.
+You can also find more great campgrounds and RV parks in the area with a quick search on RV LIFE Campgrounds.
+Make trip planning easy and find more points of interest along your route with RV LIFE Trip Wizard and the RV LIFE App With GPS.

 Rick Stedman is an avid golfer, RVer, and writer who lives in Olympia, Washington.
 Rick writes a golf column, “The RV Golfer,” which is published every month in rvlife.com.
 He can be reached at firstname.lastname@example.org.